paulobarchi/stdbm/README.md

     -h, --help    Print help information

 SUBCOMMANDS:
     add              Add new register
-    filter    Filter and display datatable registers which contain filter_string help      Print this message or the help of the given subcommand(s) list      List registers of datatable
+    filter-string    Filter and display datatable registers which contain filter_string filter-tag       Filter and display sentences which are related to tag help             Print this message or the help of the given subcommand(s) list             List registers of datatable
-    load      Load csv file to manipulate data rm        Remove register by id
+    rm               Remove register by id
     save             Save datatable to file path
-    start     Start (load) DB with info from config file update    Update register value by id
+    update           Update register value by id
 ```

 The start subcommand uses the config file information to start up the database.
 The default config file can be found at [`config/default.toml`](config/default.toml) -- current content: